 Dean C. Garfield

-Dean Garfield is the President and CEO of the Information Technology Industry Council (ITI).
-Since taking on this role in 2009, Dean has built ITI into a powerhouse of advocacy, insight, and influence in Washington, D.C., and throughout the world.
-He leads a team of professionals who, combined, bring nearly three centuries of advocacy experience to bear on the most complex policy challenges facing the world’s leading technology companies.
+Dean Garfield is the President and CEO of ITI.
+Since taking on this role in 2009, Dean has built ITI into the global voice of the tech sector and membership has nearly doubled.
+He leads a team of professionals who, combined, bring nearly three centuries of advocacy experience to bear on the most complex policy challenges facing the world’s leading and most innovative technology companies.

 Prior to joining ITI, Dean served as Executive Vice President and Chief Strategic Officer for the Motion Picture Association of America (MPAA).
 While there, he developed the association's global strategies, securing accomplishment of key operational objectives, forged industry alliances on behalf of the MPAA, and led the MPAA's Research and Technology Departments.
 Dean also represented the MPAA before legislative bodies and at key conferences around the world, including the European Commission and Oxford University.